-A: Our 4G Internet Kit uses Verizon’s 4G LTE network.
+A: Our 4G Internet Kit uses Verizon’s 4G LTE network (primary) and AT&T's 4G LTE network (back-up).
 When in a 4G coverage area, you can expect speeds from 2 to 15 Mbps down, and 1 to 5 Mbps up.
-The Verizon 4G USB modem will seek out a 4G signal first, and if no 4G signal is available, it will try to connect to the 3G network (speeds from 0.5 to 1.4 Mbps down, and 250 to 800 Kbps up).
-Various factors can affect your wireless signal strength, so we include a special antenna to help ensure a high quality signal regardless of the environment.
+The cellular 4G USB modem will seek out a 4G signal first, and if no 4G signal is available, it will try to connect to the 3G network (speeds from 0.5 to 1.4 Mbps down, and 250 to 800 Kbps up).
+Various factors can affect your wireless signal strength, so we include a special Verizon signal booster antenna to help ensure a high quality signal regardless of the environment.
 Our 4G Internet Kit is perfect for checking email, surfing the web, operating web-based software demos, continuous video streaming, VoIP, and higher bandwidth uploading/downloading of large files.

 A: Yes.
 You can connect any IP-enabled device to our CradlePoint routers (including a switch, hub, network printer, iPad, WiFi picture frame, Xbox, etc.).
 Please refer to the previous note on the router's load balancing and bandwidth apportioning functions to understand how network bandwidth is shared amongst connected devices.